 The City should continue to develop the pipeline of contractors that are led by, and include, women, people of color, and other underrepresented groups.
-Madison's consistently strong real estate market produces a high demand for contractors in the construction and building rehabilitation sectors.
+Madison's consistently strong real estate market produces a strong construction sector.
 Yet many of the employees in the trades are at or nearing retirement age, resulting in a shortage of qualified workers.
 This gap offers an opportunity for underrepresented residents to obtain well-paying jobs.
 Woman, Minority, and Disadvantaged Business Enterprise (WMDBE) goals for projects that include federal funding create further opportunities.
 There are not currently enough WMDBE contractors and subcontractors to bid on this large amount of work.